[2.5] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 I currently use these flasks for most of my mapping in high tiers:

 Ruby flask of Staunching protects against bleeding and reflect.
 Anti-freeze and anti-shock flasks are always a good idea.
-Sulphur flasks with movement speed for faster clearing.
+Quicksilver flasks for faster clearing.

 For the very few boss fights where stun is an issue and you may not get adds to get stun immunity (Chimera, Rigwald, some versions of Merveil) use this to trigger Rite of Ruin: